 To assist with weight loss and/or to avoid weight gain, this program gradually adds healthy habits to your lifestyle.
-These tips can help increase your metabolic rate – which also involves how efficiently your body utilizes the
+These tips can help increase your metabolic rate – which also involves how efficiently your body utilizes the food you eat.

 I encourage you to practise each of these tips for longer than a week.
 Longer is less overwhelming and probably more permanent!
 It’s best to follow the tips in numerical order (because I may refer back to past tips).
 Therefore, if you are visiting for the first time . . .
 Begin with the first tip here: Tip #1.
 To see all the tips, go to the "menu" on this blog page or under search topics click on Boost Metabolism Program.
 Incidentally, each succeeding tip is linked at the bottom of every "tips" article.

 Now, if you’re ready for the 8th tip . . .